ewanhowell5195/MinecraftTitleGenerator/README.md

 }
 ```
 <sub>Overlays do not support variants</sub>

+Thumbnails are generated through the compile script.
+Do not make them manually.

 ### Texture rules
 - Textures must use the exact same shapes as the `flat.png` texture.
 This means no extra cut-outs or filling parts in.